Retargeting and remarketing via email: your questions, answered

 Besides social media platforms, retargeting ads will also appear on other sites on the web like The Weather Channel

-I was recently conducting research on smart watches and, low and behold, Soundbrenner used retargeting on the Google Display Network to show me a timely ad related to my search.
+I was recently conducting research on smart watches and, lo and behold, Soundbrenner used retargeting on the Google Display Network to show me a timely ad related to my search.
 It sparked enough curiosity that I clicked on the ad, and now the Soundbrenner watch is one of my top contenders.

-How does retargeting work in marketing?
+How does retargeting work?

 Now that you have a sense of what retargeting is, the next question you naturally may ask is, “How does retargeting work?”